metalbear-co/mirrord.dev/content/docs/overview/real-world-example.md

 mirrord exec -p example-auditor-<hash>-<hash> yarn -- workspace auditor start
 ```

-In a separate terminal establish a connection to the blog container by running
+In a separate terminal establish a connection to the remote blog container by running

 ```bash
 kubectl port-forward svc/example-blog 8080:8080